 What is a Political Action Committee?

-Political Action Committee (or PAC) is defined as “Any committee, club association, partnership, corporation, labor union, or other group of persons which receives donations during a calendar year from persons who are members or supporters of the committee and which contributes funds to one or more candidates for public office or campaign committees of candidates for public office.”
-Reference 21-5-3(20), 21-5-30.2(a)(4)
+Political Action Committee (PAC) means any committee, club, association, partnership, corporation, labor union, or other group of persons which receives donations aggregating in excess of $1,000 during a calendar year from persons who are members or supporters of the committee and which distributes these funds as contributions to one or more campaign committees of candidates for public office.
+Such term does not mean a campaign committee.
+Reference 21-5-3(20) and 21-5-30.2(a)(4)